thesoul214/typescript-cheatsheet/README.md

 [`useDebugValue` can be used to display a label for custom hooks in React DevTools.](https://reactjs.org/docs/hooks-reference.html#useimperativehandle)

-As this is exclusively used for custom hooks, it's recommended by the React team to only use it for hooks that are part of shared libraries.
+As this is exclusively used for custom hooks, it"s recommended by the React team to only use it for hooks that are part of shared libraries.

 `useDebugValue` is defined as: